-Trunk-based development is far more simplified since it focuses on the master branch as the source of fixes and releases.
-In trunk-based development the master branch is assumed to always be stable, without issues, and ready to deploy.
+Trunk-based development is far more simplified since it focuses on the main branch as the source of fixes and releases.
+In trunk-based development the main branch is assumed to always be stable, without issues, and ready to deploy.

 Benefits of trunk-based development

 Trunk-based development is a required practice for continuous integration.
 If build and test processes are automated but developers work on isolated, lengthy feature branches that are infrequently integrated into a shared branch, continuous integration is not living up to its potential.

 Trunk-based development eases the friction of code integration.
 When developers finish new work, they must merge the new code into the main branch.
 Yet they should not merge changes to the truck until they have verified that they can build successfully.
 During this phase, conflicts may arise if modifications have been made since the new work began.
 In particular, these conflicts are increasingly complex as development teams grow and the code base scales.
 This happens when developers create separate branches that deviate from the source branch and other developers are simultaneously merging overlapping code.
 Luckily, the trunk-based development model reduces these conflicts.

 In the trunk-based development model, there is a repository with a steady stream of commits flowing into the main branch.
 Adding an automated test suite and code coverage monitoring for this stream of commits enables continuous integration.
 When new code is merged into the trunk, automated integration and code coverage tests run to validate the code quality.